brimdata/zed/zng/docs/zng-over-json.md

 is an integer string representing the positional index in the union's list of types that specifies the type of `<value>`, which is a JSON string or array as described recursively herein, and
-* each primitive is encoded as a string conforming to its text-ZNG representation, as described in the
+* each primitive is encoded as a string conforming to its TZNG representation, as described in the
 [corresponding section of the ZNG specification](https://github.com/brimsec/zq/blob/master/zng/docs/spec.md#5-primitive-types).